viv-bad/space-application/future_work.md

 ## Assign Missions to Astronauts

 ### Backend

-## Models
+#### Models

-- First, I would need to create a ''Mission' model which would look something like this:
+- First, I would need to create a ''Mission' model which would have just an id, and a name of mission:

   ```
   class Mission(Base):